Fb1234566/parallel-matrix-transposition/README.md

 - Focuses on implementing and testing the implicit parallelization by enabling only automatic vectorization.
 ### Vectorization_loopUnroll Branch
 - Focuses on implementing and testing the implicit parallelization by enabling automatic loop unrolling and automatic vectorization.
+### O1 Branch
+- Focuses on implementing and testing implicit parallelization by enabling all optimizations from the O1 compilation flag.
+### O2 Branch
+- Focuses on implementing and testing implicit parallelization by enabling all optimizations from the O2 compilation flag.

 ## Build instructions
 To build the final executable use the following command: